Training-Free Adaptation of New-Generation LLMs using Legacy Clinical Models: Methods

-\xhdr{Models and Baselines} We use Qwen3-30B \citep{yang2025qwen3technicalreport} as the new-generation general-domain model ($M_{\text{new}}$) and MeLLaMA-13B-chat \citep{xie2024mellama} as the old-generation clinical model ($M_{\text{old-clin}}$).
+We use Qwen3-30B \citep{yang2025qwen3technicalreport} as the new-generation general-domain model ($M_{\text{new}}$) and MeLLaMA-13B-chat \citep{xie2024mellama} as the old-generation clinical model ($M_{\text{old-clin}}$).
 MeLLaMA-13B-chat is continually pre-trained from LLaMA-2-13B-base ($M_{\text{old}}$) and instruction-tuned on clinical notes and tasks.
-We compare against proxy tuning \citep{liu2024proxy} and UNiTE \citep{yao2025determinethenensemblenecessitytopkunion}, the strongest probability-level ensembling method to date.
+We compare CAPT to proxy tuning \citep{liu2024proxy} and UNiTE \citep{yao2025determinethenensemblenecessitytopkunion}, the strongest probability-level ensembling method to date.
 Since proxy tuning requires a shared tokenizer between models, we use LLaMA-2-70B-chat ($M_{\text{old-L}}$) \citep{touvron2023llama2openfoundation} as its general-domain model.